House Of The Lord (Choral Anthem SATB) Sheet Music PDF (Phil Wickham / Arr. Luke Gambill)

 String Pack (Vn, Viol, Cel, Str) Details

-Download the Orchestration string parts for Hymn Of Heaven by Phil Wickham, from the album Hymn Of Heaven.
-This song was arranged by Grant Wall / Dan Galbraith in the key of E, Eb.
+Download the Orchestration string parts for House Of The Lord (Choral Anthem SATB) by Phil Wickham / Arr.
+Luke Gambill, from the album House Of The Lord - Single.
+This song was arranged by Luke Gambill / Daniel Galbraith in the key of A.

 |Instruments||Violin, Viola, Cello, Keybaord Synth|